allegheny-college-cmpsc-201-spring-2024/lox/README.md

 > the `tools` Maven project.
 This will make the correct changes to `Expr.java` and `Stmt.java`; it's
 > worth a few moments to see how function expressions and statements change.

-There's also a question about this challenge in our [`docs/reflection.md`](docs/reflection.md) file.
+There're also questions about this challenge in our [`docs/reflection.md`](docs/reflection.md) file.

 ### Challenge 3